duckduckgo/duckduckhack-docs/duckduckhack/resources/git-workflow.md

 Next, to update your *working branches* off of `master`, [merge or rebase](https://www.atlassian.com/git/tutorials/merging-vs-rebasing/) with the `master` branch.

-If you encounter any merge conflicts, don't sweat: [Github has a great guide](https://help.github.com/articles/resolving-a-merge-conflict-from-the-command-line/) for how to resolve them.
+If you encounter any merge conflicts, don't sweat: [GitHub has a great guide](https://help.github.com/articles/resolving-a-merge-conflict-from-the-command-line/) for how to resolve them.

 ## Step 6: Make a Pull Request

 Ready to submit your work?
 It's time to make a *[pull request](http://oss-watch.ac.uk/resources/pullrequest)* on the original repository.

-*Because we're focusing on Git, we'll gloss over the [requirements](https://talsraviv.gitbooks.io/duckduckhackdocs/content/duckduckhack/submitting/checklist.html) for going live.
-If you're working on a real Instant Answer, you'll want to learn more [about the process for going live](https://talsraviv.gitbooks.io/duckduckhackdocs/content/duckduckhack/submitting/submitting-overview.html).*

 A [pull request](http://oss-watch.ac.uk/resources/pullrequest) is the process of submitting changes to a collaborative project.
 It's your way of asking that the changes made on **your fork** be incorporated into the **original repository**.

+*Because we're focusing on Git, we'll gloss over the [guidelines](https://talsraviv.gitbooks.io/duckduckhackdocs/content/duckduckhack/submitting/checklist.html) for making a pull request.
+If you're working on a real Instant Answer, you'll want to learn more [about the process for going live](https://talsraviv.gitbooks.io/duckduckhackdocs/content/duckduckhack/submitting/submitting-overview.html).*

 The first step to making a pull request is updating the clone of your repository that lives up on GitHub.com.
 Go to the branch you're working on, and type: